tspivey/yugioh-game/readme.md

+## Description
+This is a MUD (multi-user domain), meaning it is primarily text-based. https://en.wikipedia.org/wiki/MUD Therefore, this client does not contain any copyright images of yugioh cards.
+All actions and moves are done via text based commands.
+This allows those with visual impairment to play the game.
+Text to speech software is used externally to read the text displayed in the game.

 ## Install dependencies
 Lua is needed for ygopro-core.
 To make sure a matching lua version is used, we will compile it on our own: